j-p-courneya/Intro-Python-Bioinformatics/_episodes/02-variables.md

 To do anything useful with data, we need to assign its value to a _variable_ otherwise we'd have to write the whole analysis as one long calculation.

 But what is a variable?
-And what is it's relation to how Python organises the information you give it?
+And what is it's relation to how Python organizes the information you give it?
 This is all covered by four terms:

 * Types – How to interpret data in a memory location ('object') and what operations can be performed by it